csc-training/elements-of-hpc/supercomputer/cloud_vs_traditional.md

 communication.
 While there are no start-up costs and the services are available immediately when requested, the prices of the computing time can vary depending on the load.
-Finally, there are also concerns about privacy and confidentiality, some work involves non-disclosure agreements and the cloud infrastructure is certified.
+Finally, there are also concerns about privacy and confidentiality, some work involves non-disclosure agreements and that the cloud infrastructure is certified.